sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-660	Remove 9    		53.8%	Hard
+return nth number after removing all 9 in digits. this is actually a base-9 problem.
+->>

+<<-672	Bulb Switcher II    		51.0%	Medium
+n bulbs are all on, there are 4 types of operations:
+- flip all
+- flip all even
+- flip all odd
+- flip 3k+1 k=0,1...
+after performing m operations unknown, what is the number of different bulb status. we see: 1+2 equivalent to 3, 1+3 equivalent to 2, 2+3 equivalent to 1. so only 8 cases: all on,1,2,3,4,1+4,2+4,3+4
+->>
 <<-710	Random Pick with Blacklist    		32.5%	Hard
 blacklist contains unique integer in range [0,n]. uniform distribution which avoid numbers in blacklist. remap to the end of the array. generate rand%newLen, if number is in the blacklist, we use the hashmap one.